 This stage takes the foundational knowledge gained in the Grammar stage and expounds on it.
-Our middle school students have classes in seven strands: Bible & hymns, Western Civilization and Literature, Science, Geography, Apologetics and Logic, Latin, and Composition.
-While there is still an element of memorization (for instance, the students will learn to draw the entire world map from memory, including all political and physical features), instruction is tailored to the emerging desire of students in this stage to argue and begin asking difficult questions about their world.
+Our middle school students have classes in five subjects: apologetics, composition, literature, logic, and science.
+While there is still an element of memorization, instruction is tailored to the emerging desire of students in this stage to argue and begin asking difficult questions about their world.
 Analysis and critical reasoning are the chief mental acts of this stage.
-Developmentally, logic students learn best through debate and discussion
+Developmentally, logic students learn best through debate and discussion.

 Rhetoric Stage (9th-12th)

 The student of rhetoric marries the foundational knowledge gained in grammar school with the analytical skills of the logic stage and begins producing and defending his/her own ideas.
 Thesis defense and eloquent written and oral communication are the hallmarks of the rhetoric stage.
-Our high school program offers classes in Bible and Hymns, Latin, Logic, Composition, Science, Economics, and History and Literature.
+Our high school program offers classes in rhetoric, history, composition & literature, apologetics, and science.

-We offer a variety of field trips throughout the year.
-In the fall semester alone, students have attended a lecture on black holes, toured the Cleveland Art Museum, visited Port Farms, enjoyed a show at the Yahn Planetarium, participated in the Erie Philharmonic's Musicalympics program, and watched The Nutcracker.
+Field trips are organized and coordinated by parent volunteers.
+In the past, students have attended a lecture on black holes, toured the Cleveland Art Museum, visited Port Farms, enjoyed a show at the Yahn Planetarium, participated in the Erie Philharmonic's Musicalympics program, and watched The Nutcracker.

 SPECIAL COMMUNITY DAY EVENTS